Picsmize/picsmize-codeigniter/README.md

 ### Configuration

 Move the Picsmize library to the Libraries folder of the project `/application/third_party` :
-To load the Picsmize library into your project go to `/application/config/config.php` and find this line
+To load the Picsmize library into your project, open `/application/config/config.php` and find this line

 ```php
 $config['composer_autoload'] = FALSE;